ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

 Wielders can be heroes, thieves, lost villagers, or even a lowly goblin.
 Once they pick up a Tempered Weapon they gain access to all the histories, temperaments, and spells stored within.

 When a Wielder dies the player decides what to store in the Weapon.
-As Wielders fight and die the Weapon grows stronger, shaped by the player and what they store in the Weapon.
+As Wielders fight and die the Weapon grows stronger, shaped by the player and the memories stored within.

 ## How to Play